yshaikh06/Build-Anything/README.md

 ![Message A Model](assets/message_a_model_img.png)

 ### Step 6)
 Lastly, we need our Gmail node to complete the process and send an email based on the search results!
 As with the "Message a Model" an API needs to be enabled for this and a set of credentials need to be created.
-Further, permissions need to be give to Gmail in order for it to authorize email sending.
+Further, permissions need to be given to Gmail in order for it to authorize email sending.
 Just keep all of this in mind before proceeding and circling back and forth if you get errors.
 Fill in the relevant fields and for the actual body of the email, we simply want everything that Gemini outputs to us.
 And if you remember from before, that means referencing a previous node ("Message a Model"), like so:

     Here is a list of rentals that meet your search criteria:
     ---------------------------